 In relation to the provision of services by the Investment Manager, other than fees payable by the Company in the ordinary course of business and the facilitation of marketing activities with third parties, there have been no material transactions with the Investment Manager affecting the financial position of the Company during the period under review.
 During the period, the Company and AVI entered into a side letter to the IMA, to adjust the reference date for the calculation of the management fee to ensure that the monthly payments more precisely reflect the latest NAV or market capitalisation.
 No change has been made to the percentage paid or the method of calculating the Management Fee.
-More details on transactions with the Investment Manager, including amounts outstanding at 31 December 2019 and shares held by AVI, are given in note 14 on page 56.
+More details on transactions with the Investment Manager, including amounts outstanding at 31 December 2020, are aiven in note 14.